inkstitch/inkstitch/collections/_docs/en/003-004-ripple-stitch.md

 Reverse |☑  or ▢|  Reverse the final embroidery path.
 Has no effect on the other  parameters.
 Grid  max distance |<img src="/assets/images/docs/ripple_only_grid.svg" alt="Distance"/>| If the distance is strictly positive a grid effect is added.
 The distance controls how far apart the new  lines are.
-Scale axes|XY or X or Y or None | for guided ripple only Rotate| ☑  or ▢| for guided ripple only
+Scale axes|XY or X or Y or None | for guided ripple only Starting scale| for guided ripple only|How big the first copy of the line should be, in percent.
+Ending scale| for guided ripple only| How big the last copy of the line should be, in percent.
+Rotate| ☑  or ▢| for guided ripple only
 Enables lock stitches in only desired positions| ☑  ou ▢| Enables lock stitches in only desired positions Force lock stitches| ☑  or ▢|Sew lock stitches after sewing this element, even if the distance to the next object is shorter than defined by the collapse length value in the Ink/Stitch preferences.